-On the heels of the 58th Venice Biennale, which closed on November 24, countries around the world have begun detailing which artists will represent them at the biennial’s 2021 exhibition.
-Below is an up-to-date guide to the 2021 Venice Biennale, which will run from May to November that year.
+On the heels of the 58th Venice Biennale, which closed on November 24, countries around the world have begun detailing which artists will represent them at the biennial’s next exhibition, which was originally scheduled to take place in 2021, but was postponed until 2022 because of the coronavirus pandemic.
+Below is an up-to-date guide to the 2022 Venice Biennale, which will run from May to November that year.
 This listing will be continually updated as news related to the event breaks.

 Sound artist Marco Fusinato will represent Australia in the 59th Venice Biennale, and Alexie Glass-Kantor, executive director of Artspace in Sydney and curator of Art Basel Hong Kong’s Encounters section, will organize the Fusinato’s exhibition.
 In his work, which was shown in the main exhibition of the 2015 Venice Biennale, curated by Okwui Enwezor, Fusinato explores modes of perception.
 Pieces by the artist also figured in the Museum of Modern Art’s first-ever exhibition of sound art, which went on view in 2013.

 Collaborators Jakob Lena Knebl and Ashley Hans Scheirl will represent Austria at the exhibition.
 The artists said that they will show paintings, videos, textiles, photographs, and other works in their presentation, which seeks to upend the conventional format of museum exhibitions.
 The Austrian pavilion will be curated by Karola Kraus, director of the Museum Moderner Kunst Stiftung Ludwig Wien.